golddragon007/cloud9/README.md

 ./cloud9.sh [ -h | -s | -d ]
  ```
 * -h 		prints the README file
+* -m		minimal environment with Docker, Git and Drone (ideal to develop the platform)
-* -s 		prepares the environment and configures the basic system
+* -s 		prepares the environment and configures the basic system for using the new toolkit (ideal to develop subsites)
 * -d 		stops the Apache server for any subsite

 ### Manage websites: